Best Schema Markup Generator Tool to Create and Automate Your Schema

 This is our top pick because it matches how SEOs actually work.
 It is built for people who need schema at scale, not people who generate a single FAQ schema once per year.

-The output includes clean about and mentions fields tied to mapped entities, not random text.
+The output includes properly structured about and mentions fields tied to real entity identifiers, not random text that carries no semantic weight.

 This is where Schemawriter simply beats everything else on the market.